imabhisht/CapitalOne_Hackathon/data/README.md

 ```
 - Loads all CSVs into the `agriculture_data` database.
 - Progress and errors are logged to `dataloading.log`.
+- When run from the backend environment, benefits from color-coded console logging for real-time progress visibility.

 ### 2. Add Geolocation Coordinates